bare bright

 Brass

-Brass – copper pot with steel rod around the rim.
-Brass handle frames. porcelain would need to be removed to be paid as brass.
-If brass handle and steel rod removed this would go in sheet copper with clean flashing
+Brass – copper pots with a steel rod around the rim or brass handle frames is paid brass price.
+Any porcelain would need to be removed to be paid as brass.
+If brass handle and steel rod are removed this would go in sheet copper with clean flashing

 Mixed Brass